-Immediately after an animal has been killed, the hunter must indicate the date of kill by cutting out the appropriate month and day from the tag provided with the license and securely attach it to the antler on an antlered animal or in a slit in the ear on antlerless to prevent its removal.
-The tag, placed immediately upon the antler or slit in ear, shall remain with the antlers or head until March 31, 2015.
-After the antlers, head, or hide have been removed from the carcass, the carcass tag shall remain with the carcass or processed meat until consumed or until March 31, 2015.
+Immediately after an animal has been killed, the hunter must indicate the date of kill by cutting out the appropriate month and day from the tag provided with the license and securely attach it to the antler on an antlered animal, the horn on a horned animal or in a slit in the ear on an antlerless animal to prevent its removal.
+The tag, placed immediately upon the antler, horn or slit in ear, shall remain with the antlers, horns or head until March 31, 2017.
+After the antlers, horns, head, or hide have been removed from the carcass, the carcass tag shall remain with the carcass or processed meat until consumed or until March 31, 2017.